lachlanmcdonald/mg-shader-wiki/Case.md

 ## Axis Modes

-Axis modes can use used to only add voxels on certain axes.
+[Axis Modes](Terms) can use used ensure voxels are only added to certain axes:

 <!-- SAMPLE case_axis 3 -->
 <table>